MINERS

 Critical Minerals for Resilience and Sustainability

 MINERS is a research project based at UCL's Institute for Sustainable Resources, funded by UKRI.
-We work with partners across academia, industry, and government to enhance the resilience and sustainability of critical mineral supply chains through integrated research, policy analysis, and stakeholder engagement.
+We work with partners across academia, industry, and government to enhance the resilience and sustainability of critical mineral supply chains, with a particular focus on UK-Canada collaboration.

 The Challenge